 As fully-enrolled Scripps College students, SAGE participants continue to pay the same Scripps semester comprehensive fee for tuition and room and board as every other semester on campus, regardless of the program chosen.

 The College’s comprehensive fees cover the following expenses while participating in a semester away program:

 - housing and food while classes are in session;

-- contribution toward round-trip airfare based on travel between Los Angeles and the program site, for the dates of the program;
+- contribution toward round-trip airfare based on travel between the US and the program site, for the dates of the program;

-- a basic medical and accident insurance policy while abroad, and
+- a basic emergency medical and accident insurance policy while abroad, and

 - support for administering SAGE programs at the College.